 3. Some ISPs on their network use 'hidden NAT'.
 You need to make sure that you are accessing the Internet with the IP address that your ISP gave you and that is used on the Keenetic WAN interface.
-Sometimes there are situations when the ISP provides the client with a public IP address, but in fact, it goes to the Internet with a different IP address.
+Sometimes, the ISP provides the client with a public IP address, but in fact, it goes to the Internet with a different IP address.
 Refer to myip.net.
 If your IP address is different from that used on the Keenetic WAN interface, port forwarding will not work.

 4. Some ISPs filter inbound user traffic by standard protocols and ports.
 For example, they can filter port 21/FTP, 80/HTTP, 25/POP3, 1723/PPTP and other ports).
 It is necessary to know exactly whether the provider blocks traffic on any ports.

-If there is such a possibility, you need to change the port number and manually set another port, which will not be blocked by your provider (for example, when port 21 is blocked, on the FTP server you can use port 2121).
+If there is such a possibility, you need to change the port number and manually set another port, which your provider will not block (for example, when port 21 is blocked, you can use port 2121 on the FTP server).

 5. In the network settings of the host, to which the ports are forwarded, it is necessary that the IP address of the default gateway is equal to the local IP address of the Keenetic router (by default 192.168.1.1).
 This is the case if you manually specify the network connection settings on the host.
 If the host is a DHCP client, i.e. it automatically receives an IP address, subnet mask, default gateway and DNS addresses, then the default gateway will be equal to the local IP address of the Keenetic router.

-7. In the KeeneticOS operating system NAT logic is implemented in accordance with RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
+7. In the KeeneticOS operating system, NAT logic is implemented under RFC 4787 'Network Address Translation (NAT) Behavioral Requirements for Unicast UDP'.
 In particular, by default, the source UDP port changes to any other port than the original one when NAT is being passed.
 This can cause problems with UDP traffic passing through the NAT for some ISPs who are unaware of this RFC.
 In this case, try running commands in the router's command-line interface (CLI):

 ip nat udp-port-preserve